OpenCores

 Reset problem with 'Hello World' demo #2

-ja_rd commented over 11 years ago
+ja_rd commented about 12 years ago

 In the 'Hello World' demo, out of the first few times the system is reset, one or two 'fail'.
 That is, the console shows an avalanche of nonsense characters.
 This usually the second reset, but it depends (I'm not sure on what).
 After the first 3 or 4 resets, everything works fine indefinitely -- or at last for the more than 10 resets in a row that I have tried.